Kylemiller995/codeclan/week_15/day_1/es6_intro.md

 console.log( sum( 2, 3, 7 ) )
 ```

 It's an array!
 Woohoo.
 Why is it call rest?
-Because one way we can us it is to grab the *rest* of the parameters given to a function -
+Because one way we can us it is to gather the *rest* of the parameters given to a function -

 ```js
 function sum(one, ...args){